wp-statistics/wp-statistics/readme.txt

 == Changelog ==
 = 8.8 =
 * Added: Installation/upgrades/removals on WordPress multi-sites now upgrade all sites in the network if the installing user has the appropriate rights.
+* Added: RSS feed URL's can now be excluded.
 * Fixed: Additional WP_DEBUG warning fixes.
 * Fixed: Incorrect parameter list in get_home_url() when checking for self referrals.
 * Fixed: Single quotes can now be used in the report content without being escaped.